Vomer

 The vomer (/ˈvoʊmər/; vomer) is one of the unpaired facial bones of the skull.
 It is located in the midsagittal line, and articulates with the sphenoid, the ethmoid, the left and right palatine bones, and the left and right maxillary bones.
 The vomer forms the inferior part of the nasal septum in humans, with the superior part formed by the perpendicular plate of the ethmoid bone.
 The name is derived from the Latin word for a ploughshare and the shape of the bone.

 In humans

 The vomer is situated in the median plane, but its anterior portion is frequently bent to one side.

 It is thin, somewhat quadrilateral in shape, and forms the hinder and lower part of the nasal septum; it has two surfaces and four borders.

-The surfaces are marked by small furrows for blood vessels, and on each is the nasopalatine groove, which runs obliquely downward and forward, and lodges the nasopalatine nerve and vessels.
+The surfaces are marked by small furrows for blood vessels, and on each is the vomerine groove (also nasopalatine groove or Scarpa's sulcus), which runs obliquely downward and forward, and lodges the nasopalatine nerve (also Scarpa's nerve) and vessels.